Grab my build plans for this beautiful DIY Modern Farmhouse Bench for your entry, the end of your bed, or even a living room.

-Want to know how to build a beautiful DIY Modern Farmhouse Bench or Coffee Table?
-You’ve come to the right place.
-This pretty bench looks like something you’d find at your favorite home stores, but will save you hundreds of dollars.
+This pretty Farmhouse Upholstered Bench looks like something you’d find at your favorite home stores, but will save you hundreds of dollars.

-This build was completely inspired by those chunky legs.
+This build was completely inspired by the chunky legs I used for this build.
 Those beautiful table legs were given to me by Osborne Wood Products.
 Gorgeous, right?
-They were actually designed with Ana White for this great coffee table build from Shanty 2 Chic.

-If it wasn’t for my daredevil boys, I would have built that coffee table.
 But coffee tables have been banned from our living room until the boys grow out of the jumping off of everything stage.
 So 20 years or so, right? 😉

-Now, let’s get started with this DIY Modern Farmhouse Bench.
+Now, let’s get started with this DIY Farmhouse Bench.
 This post covers all of the build and finishing for this bench.
-I’ll cover the upholstery in the next post.
-And, for all of my woodworking friends, don’t worry.
-This upholstery requires no sewing and even uses tools.
-You got this!
+I’ll cover the easy upholstery in the next post.

 - 4 – Knotty Pine Shanty 2 Chic Coffee Table Legs